-Housed in an old mill and dating from the 1760s, Uppland County Museum gives the visitor insights into the culture, craftsmanship, and history that shaped this unique part of Sweden.
-The mill is also famous having featured in the 1982 Ingmar Bergman movie Fanny and Alexander.
+Housed in an old mill and dating from the 1760s, Uppland County Museum provides insights into the culture, craftsmanship, and history that shaped this unique part of Sweden.
+The mill is also famous for being featured in the 1982 Ingmar Bergman movie Fanny and Alexander.
 The museum dates from 1909 and houses a wide range of permanent and temporary exhibitions such as photography, arts and crafts, music, and folklore.
 Facilities include a children's corner, café, and gift shop.

 Address: St. Eriks Torg 10, 75310, Uppsala

 11 Bror Hjorths House

 The quirky, colorful, and utterly unique works of modernist sculptor and painter Bror Hjorth (1894-1968) pop out at you in this charming museum.
 Opened to the public in 1978, the museum is Hjorth's former home and studio, where he lived out his final decades.
 The sculptures, paintings, drawings, and sketches here comprise the largest collection of his works and reflect his strong roots in folk art.
 Temporary exhibitions are on display in a new wing.
 After admiring all the artwork, you can purchase a coffee in the cafe and relax in the gardens.

 If you're a fan of his art, check out his six-meter-high statue, Näckens polska, outside Uppsala Central Station, which features a young couple dancing among flowers while Näcken plays his fiddle.

 Address: Norbyvägen 26 752 39 Uppsala

 12 Sigtuna Day Trip